mohammed1210/propnexus-platform/frontend/README.md

 # Frontend Environment Variables (Clerk)

-This app currently uses Supabase Auth in production, with optional support for Clerk.
-If you enable Clerk, set the following environment variables.
+The app uses Clerk as the primary authentication provider.
+Supabase is used for data and billing; it no longer handles user-facing auth flows.

 ## Required (Clerk)